-It’s a chocolate bar that inspired me to turn my Chocolate Crinkle Cookies into MINT Chocolate Crinkle Cookies!
-I chopped up pieces of a mint chocolate bar and folded them into the dough for the perfect touch of cool mint (plus extra chocolate, of course!).
+It’s these Andes Cookies that inspired me to turn my Chocolate Crinkle Cookies into MINT Chocolate Crinkle Cookies!
+I chopped up pieces of the classic after dinner mint and folded them into the dough for the perfect touch of cool mint (plus extra chocolate, of course!).

 - Dark Chocolate Cocoa Powder – Use a good quality unsweetened cocoa like Ghirardelli.
 Hershey’s special dark cocoa would be a good alternative too.

 - Mint Chocolate Bars – We love using Andes mint candy bars, but if you can find a bag of the prechopped candies those will work great too.

 - Powdered sugar – Dusting the tops of the crinkly cookies with powdered sugar gives them that snow-kissed look that’s perfect for the holidays!

 When you need an impressive looking (and tasting) cookie but don’t have time to decorate, Chocolate Crinkle Cookies are the solution.
 The contrast of dark cocoa and white sugar makes them look so pretty without any messing with frosting.

 - To make the cookies, beat butter and sugar together until creamy.
 Add in three eggs (one at a time), followed by flour and cocoa powder.

 - Fold in the chocolate pieces.
 Wrap the dough in plastic wrap and refrigerate for at least one hour (or up to overnight).

 - Pinch off sections of the dough and roll them into balls.
 Roll each ball GENEROUSLY into powdered sugar.

 - Bake on parchment paper lined cookie sheet for 10 – 12 minutes.